- Garden / Landscaping / Patio — 209

 by Guest on Apr 9, 2019

-Ask to See A License
+Ask to See a License

 When you request a plumber, if you have any suspicion regarding the person that knocks at your door, you shouldn’t hesitate to ask to see a licence.
 Plumbing is not a hobby (unless you decide to work on your own pipes at your own peril) and you’re paying good money for the service, so feel free to ask confirmation that the person who’s about to undertake some serious work in your home has received a proper training.
 More often than not, a legit plumber will be proud to display his credentials and let his clients know that he’s fully licensed, bonded, and insured.

-Demand Professionalism From Your Plumber
+Demand Professionalism from Your Plumber

 Another thing to look at is the general presentation of the person coming at your door: we shouldn’t judge a book by its cover, true, but at some point… A serious company should provide its employees with uniforms - or at least nametags - and standard gears or toolboxes.
 Another sign of professionalism is respecting your clients’ time.
 Anyone can be stuck in traffic and show up ten or fifteen minutes late because of it, but unless there are some serious attenuating circumstances, you should send a plumber that arrives forty-five minutes or an hour late back where he came from.
-In other words, if the plumber at your door looks like a friendly neighbour willing to give you a hand and came in pretty much at at time that’s convenient to him, you should be extra cautious: be weary of a company or a tradesman that doesn’t even care about looking professional.
+In other words, if the plumber at your door looks like a friendly neighbour willing to give you a hand and came in pretty much at time that’s convenient to him, you should be extra cautious: be weary of a company or a tradesman that doesn’t even care about looking professional.

 Request An Accurate Estimate Beforehand